niklaushirt/cp4waiops-training/content/Introduction/intro_00.md

 * Install the CP4WAIOPS `Operator`
 {{< /tab >}}

-{{< tab "Installing AI Manager" "..." >}}
+{{< tab "Installing AIManager" "..." >}}
-IIn this chapter you will install `AI Manager` into your Cluster.
+IIn this chapter you will install `AIManager` into your Cluster.
 {{< /tab >}}

 {{< tab "Installing Training resources" "..." >}}
-In this chapter you will install resources that you will need for the configuration of AI Manager in the next chapter.
+In this chapter you will install resources that you will need for the configuration of AIManager in the next chapter.

 Those are assets that typically already exist at a customer: